 - I discovered my car had been hit while I was in the store.
 What are my options?

-- The parking lot where the accident occurred is in disrepair.
-How can I prove that the lot owner is at fault for the accident?
+- My car was damaged because of a deep pothole in the parking lot .
+How can I prove that the lot owner is at fault?

 If you've been involved in a car accident within the last three years, please consider taking our car accident survey so that we can include your experience in the published results of Martindale-Nolo's 2016 Car Accident Survey.
 Your confidential participation will help inform others about their situation and options before dealing with their car accident.